XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: Results and Analysis

+\textbf{Model performance is highly category-dependent, with systematic strengths and weaknesses that diverge across the two tasks.} Figure~\ref{fig:csi_iden_adpt_heatmaps} illustrates category-wise trends.
+In CSI Identification (Figure~\ref{fig:csi_iden_heat}), models perform best on \textit{Cultural Stereotype} (mean $\approx 75$) and worst on \textit{Social Etiquette} (mean $\approx 43$), with \textit{Cultural Reference} and \textit{Cultural Value} also posing consistent difficulty.
+In CSI Prediction (Figure~\ref{fig:csi_pred_heat}), the profile shifts: \textit{Cultural Value} and \textit{Cultural Reference} become the strongest categories, while \textit{Sports Tradition} drops to the lowest.
+This divergence indicates that the categories LLMs find easiest to \emph{predict} from context are not the same as those they reliably \emph{identify} as culturally specific, suggesting that strong pretraining exposure to a category enables mask-fill recovery without conferring the explicit cultural-salience reasoning required for identification.

+\textbf{Statistical analysis.} A Friedman test confirms significant performance differences across CSI categories for both Identification ($\chi^2(6) = 43.29$, $p < 0.001$) and Prediction ($\chi^2(6) = 37.55$, $p < 0.001$).
+Post-hoc Nemenyi tests (Table~\ref{tab:nemenyi_appendix}) reveal markedly different difficulty profiles: in Identification, \textit{Cultural Stereotype} is the easiest and \textit{Social Etiquette} the hardest, whereas in Prediction, \textit{Sports Tradition} and \textit{Workplace Culture} become the hardest while \textit{Cultural Reference}, one of the hardest in Identification, becomes among the easiest.
+This reversal indicates that the two tasks tap qualitatively different capabilities.

-\textbf{LLM performance systematically declines from Visible to Invisible levels of Hall's cultural triad for both CSI Identification and Prediction}, exhibited in Figures~\ref{fig:csi_hall_ident_slopes} and~\ref{fig:csi_hall_pred_slopes}.
-To further analyze this behavior, Table~\ref{tab:hall_category_csi_iden} reports per-category performance across Hall's cultural levels.
-The results show that LLMs exhibit substantially lower performance on semi-visible and invisible elements, including \textit{Appropriacy} and \textit{Orientations}.
-Together, these results indicate that LLMs are more effective at handling surface-level cultural cues than deeper: value and norm-driven aspects of culture.
+\textbf{Performance systematically declines from Visible to Invisible levels of Hall's cultural triad in both tasks.} Figure~\ref{fig:hall_decline} shows Visible-vs-Invisible decline for both tasks (full result in Table~\ref{tab:hall_identification_prediction}), and Table~\ref{tab:hall_category_csi_iden} reports per-category performance across Hall's levels.
+Models perform substantially worse on semi-visible and invisible elements such as \textit{Appropriacy} and \textit{Orientations}, which encode norms, values, and beliefs rather than observable practices.
+Together with the category-wise findings, these results indicate that LLMs handle surface-level cultural cues considerably more reliably than the deeper, norm- and value-driven aspects of culture that support genuine cross-cultural competence.